awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Important**
 + [Dual\-stack networking](https://kubernetes.io/docs/concepts/services-networking/dual-stack/) support \(IPv4 and IPv6 addresses\) on pods, services, and nodes has reached beta status\.
 However, Amazon EKS and the Amazon VPC CNI don't currently support dual stack networking\.
 + The Amazon EKS Optimized Amazon Linux 2 AMI now contains a bootstrap flag to enable the `containerd` runtime as a Docker alternative\.
 This flag allows preparation for the [removal of Docker as a supported runtime](https://kubernetes.io/blog/2020/12/02/dockershim-faq/) in the next Kubernetes release\.
-For more information, see [](eks-optimized-ami.md#containerd-bootstrap)\.
+For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap)\.
 This can be tracked through the [ container roadmap on Github](https://github.com/aws/containers-roadmap/issues/313)\.
 + Managed node groups support for Cluster Autoscaler priority expander\.

   Newly created managed node groups on Amazon EKS v1\.21 clusters use the following format for the underlying Auto Scaling group name: